 A closer look at family conflicts

-Conflict can happen when the “away” sibling doesn’t understand why such and such a decision was made because there doesn’t really seem to be a problem — Mom or Dad sounded perfectly fine on the phone.
-That same sibling may be resentful because decisions are being made without his/her input and the one who is providing care may feel resentful because he/she doesn’t feel supported.
+Then the “away” siblings don’t understand why a decision was made because they don’t think there is a problem.
+Mom or Dad sounded perfectly fine on the phone.
+That same sibling may be resentful because decisions are being made without their input.
+The sibling providing care may feel resentful because they don’t feel supported.

 - Have regular family meetings.
 Use whatever method works best for the majority.